Our Journey to Become RL Food Testing Laboratory

 Ironically, during this time, my husband was a pharmaceutical chemist whose lab was being moved to Ohio and we wanted to remain in California.
 We decided to start a company that helped food manufacturers bring their product to market by offering FDA compliant nutrition fact labeling, advice on how to get your product to market and laboratory analysis and assistance with a lot more handholding than we had been provided by labs who tested our products.

 Roger and I got married in 2005 and launched our company at the same time.
 We hired stay at home moms and some family members who were food scientists and food industry professionals that needed flexibility with their schedules and could help us with customer inquiries.
-Using my marketing background, I brought on board a public relations partner who was able to get Roger FaceTime on the doctor oz show, interviews in the Wall Street Journal and the New York Post.
+Using my marketing background, I brought on board a public relations partner who was able to get Roger interviewed on the Doctor Oz Show, interviews in the Wall Street Journal and the New York Post.
 We were on our way to solidifying our leadership position in the market.

-Here we are 15 years later with a successful company that has helped tens of thousands of companies get their products ready for retail.
-There have been a few bumps along the way but we have dedicated ourselves to truly helping companies and individuals that are on the same journey that I was on when I bought my company in 2003.
+Here we are, 17 years later, with a successful company that has helped tens of thousands of companies get their products ready for retail.
+There have been a few bumps along the way, but we have dedicated ourselves to truly helping companies and individuals that are on the same journey that I was on when I bought my company in 2003.
 I hope you will reach out to us and me personally if there is anything we can do to help you prepare your product for market.
 Thank you for visiting our website and thank you for entrusting us with your product.
 We take our job very seriously and will do anything we can to ensure your success.